Ahad Ha'am: Zionist activism

 In his early thirties, Ginsberg returned to Odessa where he was influenced by Leon Pinsker, a leader of the Hovevei Zion (Lovers of Zion) movement whose goal was settlement of Jews in Palestine.
 Unlike Pinsker, Ginsberg did not believe in political Zionism, which he fought, 'with a vehemence and austerity which embittered that whole period'.
 Instead he hailed the spiritual value of the Hebrew renaissance to counter the debilitating fragmentation (hitpardut) in the diaspora, he believed that the ingathering of Jews in Palestine was not an answer.
 Kibbutz galuyot was a messianic ideal rather than a feasible contemporary project.
 The real answer lay in achieving a spiritual centre, or 'central domicile', within Palestine, that of Eretz Israel, which would form an exemplary model for the dispersed world of Jewry in exile to imitate; a spiritual focus for the circumferential world of the Jewish diaspora.
 He split from the Zionist movement after the First Zionist Congress, because he felt that Theodor Herzl's program was impractical.
+In an essay entitled The First Zionist Congress (1897), he supports: "the emancipation of ourselves from the inner slavery and the spiritual degradation which assimilation has produced in us, and the strengthening of our national unity by joint action in every sphere of our national life, until we become capable and worthy of a life of dignity and freedom at some time in the future."
+His criticism of political Zionism would give way to the development of his doctrine of cultural Zionism.
 From 1889 to 1906, Ginzberg flourished as a preeminent intellectual in Zionist politics.